spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/database-schema-definition.md

 ---

 With Propel, a [database schema](http://propelorm.org/documentation/reference/schema.html) is defined in an XML file.
 Each module has its own part of the big schema that is collected and merged.
-This document desribes the database schema file and how to use it in your project.
+This document describes the database schema file and how to use it in your project.

 ## Example schema XML file